Skip to main content Scroll Top

 Product 101: High Pressure Laminates

 The image shows a modern kitchen with wooden and white cabinetry, open shelves with decorative items, a pendant light, and a dining table with chairs.
 The right side of the image contains text and a logo.
 The text reads: 'IT'S POSSIBLE WITH BAKELITE.
 HIGH PRESSURE LAMINATES: AN ESSENTIAL KITCHEN INGREDIENT.
-BAKELITE.'Bakelite resins are an essential part of manufacturing High Pressure Laminates (HPL) which are used in making kitchen counters, flooring, cabinets, tabletops, and more.
+BAKELITE.'Bakelite resins play an essential role in manufacturing High Pressure Laminates (HPL), which manufacturers use to make kitchen counters, flooring, cabinets, tabletops, and more.

 History of HPL

 HPLs first appeared over 100 years ago as electrical insulation.
-Soon they became popular in mid-century kitchens.
+Soon, homeowners and designers began using them in mid-century kitchens.
 The core of every HPL product includes layers of phenolic resin and saturated kraft paper.
-The top layer is decorative paper saturated with clear melamine resin, allowing the color of the paper to be part of the final HPL product.
+A decorative paper saturated with clear melamine resin forms the top layer, allowing the color of the paper to become part of the final HPL product.

 Today, Bakelite supplies phenolic and melamine resins for HPL production.
-These resins are manufactured at Bakelite sites in North America and Europe.
+Bakelite sites in North America and Europe manufacture these resins.

 How it Works

 To make High Pressure Laminates, kraft paper is treated in a saturator that covers both sides with phenolic resin.
 The paper is dried in a warm oven, where the resin becomes “b-staged.”
-It’s not cured yet, but the resin is fully incorporated into the paper.
-The same process applies to melamine resin, but with unique patterned paper.
-Layers of phenolic kraft paper are stacked with a top layer of decorative melamine paper and a special die that imprints texture onto the melamine surface.
+It’s not cured yet, but the resin fully incorporates into the paper.
+Manufacturers use the same process for melamine resin but apply it to unique patterned paper.
+They stack layers of phenolic kraft paper with a top layer of decorative melamine paper and add a special die that imprints texture onto the melamine surface.
 The final thickness of composed sheets ranges from 1/10” to over 1” thick.

 The image is an infographic showing the layers of high-pressure laminates with Bakelite.
 It includes a clear protective layer, decorative paper, high-density core, and backing layer.
 The text reads 'HIGH PRESSURE LAMINATES | IT'S POSSIBLE WITH BAKELITE.'
 The image shows a cross-sectional view of high-pressure laminates with labels for each layer: Clear Protective Layer, Decorative Paper, High Density Core, and Backing Layer.
 The background is a gradient from light to dark brown.